fuh-Q/market-badger/README.md

 -   You are grinding the badge on a computer (and NOT on a phone)
 -   You have an alt account to post all of your market offers (this makes copying the private offer IDs a lot more convenient)
+-   You are using the bot in a private server with almost nothing in it

 #### Installation